 While emulsifiers and other "improvers" are widely accepted as safe, preservatives are more controversial.
 Introduced in the 1990s as a mould retardant, calcium propionate, or 282, is the best-known preservative of public concern.

-Although approved by Food Standards Australia and New Zealand (FSANZ) for use at specified levels, a furore erupted when a study by Sue Dengate of 27 children published in the Journal of Paediatrics and Child Health in 2002 showed 282 to be associated with irritability, restlessness, inattention and sleep disturbance.
+Although approved by Food Standards Australia and New Zealand (FSANZ) for use at specified levels, a furore erupted when a study by food additive activist Sue Dengate, published in the Journal of Paediatrics and Child Health in 2002, showed 282 to be associated with irritability, restlessness, inattention and sleep disturbance in children.

 The internet is awash with warnings of the dangers of 282 and other food additives, pointing to a cumulative cocktail in the body which can lead to a host of symptoms from migraine and tiredness to rashes, gastro-intestinal upsets and depression.

-, director of the allergy unit at Sydney's RPA Hospital, argues that about five per cent of the general population is sensitive to one or more food additives, whether artificial or natural, and considers the push to ban additives "overblown".
+But Dr Rob Loblay, director of the allergy unit at Sydney's RPA Hospital, argues that about five percent of the general population is sensitive to one or more food additives, whether artificial or natural, and considers the push to ban additives "overblown".

 "The issue is very complicated," says Vijay Jayasena, professor of food science and technology at Western Australia's Curtin University.
 "The first thing people should know is that not all preservatives are artificial or may cause harm, and many are useful for food safety."